Mythology in France: Prehistoric myth

 The Carnac stones are a cluster of megaliths in the north western village of Carnac in Brittany.
 The megaliths were probably built by either Celtic or pre-Celtic peoples, between the Bronze and Iron Ages.
-There are more than 3,000 types of megaliths in the cluster including the dolmen, a large, rock supported by smaller stones; and the menhir, a monolith set up on the end of a single stone which is buried in the ground.
+There are more than 3,000 types of megaliths in the cluster including the dolmen, a large rock, supported by smaller stones; and the menhir, a monolith set up on the end of a single stone which is buried in the ground.
 The folkloric significance of these stones is unclear though they probably functioned as outdoor altars or open-air temples for rituals involved in the practicing of Celtic Paganism.
 Dolmens and menhirs may also mark the tombs of significant leaders in tribal groups, like chiefs, priests, or celebrated warriors.

 Middle Ages and Paganism

 The Middle Ages was a period of transition between the various Pagan traditions influenced by the Celts and the Romans, and the influx of Christianity from Britain.
-Much of Brittany's folklore, including the Gallo-Roman deities and mythical figures, were preserved in lais; short style of poetry popular in the High Middle Ages which discuss values of chivalry, the roll of the mythical in the lives of regular people, and they deal primarily with matters of love.
+Much of Brittany's folklore, including the Gallo-Roman deities and mythical figures, were preserved in lais; short style of poetry popular in the High Middle Ages which discuss values of chivalry, the role of the mythical in the lives of regular people, and they deal primarily with matters of love.
 The lais of Marie de France were some of the most influential and provided insight into many of Brittany's folkloric beliefs in the Middle Ages.